Welcome to your Louisville Metro Office of Resilience and Community Services and Neighborhood Place Appointment Scheduler

 This program is designed to assist eligible households who have a pending court eviction, or a past due notice from their landlord, related to the COVID-19 pandemic.

-Thanks to the federal CARES Act and CARES funding via HUD Entitlement grants, up to three months rental assistance is available to help eligible households.
+Thanks to the federal CARES Act and CARES funding via HUD Entitlement grants, up to six months rental assistance is available to help eligible households.
 Funds are paid directly to the landlord and will be distributed on a first come, first served basis until available funding is expended.

 This automated scheduler will allow you to schedule an appointment to apply for this assistance.
-The application process will be conducted by phone with a staff member on the day of your appointment at one of our Neighborhood Place sites that you select.
+The application process will be conducted by phone, with a staff member on the day of your appointment at one of our Neighborhood Place sites that you select.
 We are not seeing clients face-to-face at this time.

 Resilience and Community Services and Neighborhood Place facilities are temporarily closed for walk-in clients so this application process will need to be initiated by phone.
 Your worker will then assess your eligibility and then explain how to submit required documentation by email, or utilizing a secure Drop Box in front of the Neighborhood Place site that you select.